 Your non-economic damages are your physical and emotional suffering, including:

 To recover fair compensation, you’ll have to prove these damages.
-An experienced lawyer can make a world of difference in these cases.
+An experienced premises liability lawyer can make a world of difference in these cases.
 Call for a free initial consultation today to learn more about how Sweeney Merrigan Law, LLP will help you fight for all of the damages you deserve.

 Negligent parties usually aren’t quick to take responsibility for their actions.
 Your claim will ultimately be handled by the insurance company–not the property owner.